TW-ASMP/TWmaximoConfig/Classification/04_org_classification.md

-# Top-Level Org/Group Classification
+## Top-Level Org/Group Classification

-* LEVEL OF GOVERNMENT
+* Level of Government*
     * provincial government
     * regional government
-    * minicipal government
+    * municipal government
-* GROUP IN THE CITY
+* Group in the City*
     * cluster
     * division
     * section
     * unit
-    * GROUP IN TORONTO WATER
+    * Group in Toronto Water*
         * work area
         * crew
 * government agency
 * private business
 * non-governmental organization

+## Requirements for Implementer

+[]REQ Nyh7RPjEgl #IMP "classes names specified in camel-case and with an asterik symbol shall have the appliable property, found in the class object, set to false"